CISC475-4/CISC475-4/README.md

 5. In the GUI shell, run $ sudo startxfce4&
 6. An actual GUI should appear, from here you can access the repository in /vagrant because it's a shared folder of the project

+To save state of the VM, use $ vagrant suspend
+To destroy the VM, use $ vagrant destroy
+To start, or restart the VM from suspend, use $ vagrant up (I'm not sure of this) To update the VM when new stuff is added, use $ vagrant reload --provision